Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks

-\textbf{Jupyter Notebook Micro-benchmark.} We evaluate \toolname by adopting the benchmark created by Salis~et.~al~\cite{salisPyCGPracticalCall2021a} as part of PyCG.
+We evaluate \toolname by adopting the benchmark created by \cite{salisPyCGPracticalCall2021a} as part of PyCG.
 PyCG's benchmark does not have specific challenges targeting flow-sensitive analysis, and the benchmark contains ground truth only for flow-insensitive call-graphs.
 Yet, to evaluate \toolname's analysis, flow-sensitive callsite information is required, i.e., information about function calls associated with line numbers.
 To address this, we first converted \python{} scripts from PyCG's benchmark into \jnb{}s, and then created ground truth by manually mapping callsites to line numbers.
 Furthermore, we created eight new test cases that have specific challenges to flow-sensitivity.